dsidavis/DSIWeb/content/services.md

 change.

-If you have general questions regarding data management plans and/or GIS, we will also refer you to the [Data Management Program][] at the university library.
+If you have general questions regarding data management plans and/or GIS, we will also refer you to the [Data Management Program][] at the University Library.
 For general statistics we can also refer you to [courses at UC Davis][] and the [Statistics Lab][] on campus.

 [Data Management Program]: https://www.library.ucdavis.edu/service/data-management/